 The legal fault for a slip and fall in a store, like most other personal injuries, depends on who, if anyone, breached a duty of care.
 In many cases, it is the store owner or manager who failed to keep the property safe.
 However, sometimes it’s the fault of the person who fell.
-Determining liability is important because it affects whether you have a valid claim, who you need to name as defendants in a lawsuit, and who will be responsible for any monetary damages.
+Determining liability is important because it affects whether you have a valid claim, who your New York City personal injury lawyers need to name as defendants in a lawsuit, and who will be responsible for any monetary damages.

 Proving fault for a personal injury

 In most personal injury cases, the plaintiff must be able to show that the defendant was negligent because they owed some duty to the plaintiff– but they breached that duty and that the breach caused the injury.

 These requirements also apply to premises liability cases.
 If you suffer an injury in a slip and fall in a store, you must be able to show that whoever you file a claim or lawsuit against had a legal duty to keep the area safe, that they failed to do so, and that you were injured because of it.

 Duty of businesses to keep the property safe

 Business owners face a trade-off.
 When they invite customers onto their property, they are then under a duty to keep it safe.
 Essentially, the question is whether the business owner knew or should have known of a hazard but failed to fix it or provide a warning to those who enter.

 The realities of business can complicate legal questions over a slip and fall.
 For example, if the fall occurs in a store, there might be a separate person or business that is responsible for maintaining the property.
 Your attorney has to determine which potential parties are legally responsible.